-Iraqi troops to enter Mosul in 'matter of hours,' counter-terrorism chief says
+Iraqi troops to enter Mosul in 'matter of hours'

 Mosul operation: Iraqi-led forces push toward key city

-Shiite fighters from the Hashed al-Shaabi launch missiles on the village of Salmani, south of Mosul, on Sunday, October 30.
+Iraqi forces run for cover after a mortar shell struck near the village of Bazwaya, on the eastern edges of Mosul, Iraq, on Monday, October 31.
 An Iraqi-led offensive is underway to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.

 Mosul operation: Iraqi-led forces push toward key city